How It Works

 How Well It Works

-Research has shown permethrin to be more effective than lindane,
+Research has shown permethrin to be effective.2 A

 single application of permethrin cream (Elimite) cures most scabies